 - Car manufacturers are designing car systems that promise overall better mobility to their drivers.
-These cars come packed with features which use real-time data to assist car drivers.
+These vehicles come packed with features that use real-time data to assist car drivers.

-- These include self-learning diagnostic systems that warn about impending failure, user interfaces that recognise individual drivers’ preferences, navigation systems that make journeys shorter by using traffic modelling and real-time data, and much more.
+- These include self-learning diagnostic systems that warn about impending failure, user interfaces that recognize individual drivers’ preferences, navigation systems that make journeys shorter by using traffic modeling and real-time data, and much more.

 - When change is happening on all fronts, the market for the automobile industry is only expected to see rapid growth.

 - This is supported by Tractica’s market estimates in which predict that the automotive AI market could reach $14 billion by 2025.

 The advancements in AI and data science have triggered a future in which cars will not only be safely driven but will be driven by AI systems as well.
 With these additions, the very face of mobility and transport is changing, and for all the right reasons.
 While the concept of self-driven cars may sound far-fetched at first, the innovations in this sector have hastened the pace of change.
 AI and data science are not just reshaping the automobile industry, but are now adding an altogether different dimension to the entire concept of transportation.

 - Business Intelligence Vs Data Analytics: What’s the Difference? - December 10, 2020

 - Effective Ways Data Analytics Helps Improve Business Growth - July 28, 2020

 - How the Automotive Industry is Benefitting From Web Scraping - July 23, 2020